brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 as a consequence, it should terminate.

 With the exception of `SIGKILL` and `SIGSTOP`, processes can `trap` a signal to perform some custom action (or just ignore it).
-That's why sometimes `Ctrl-c` doesn't seem to work, the target process probably traped it to do something (e.g. remove temporary files or close connections) before actually exit.
+That's why sometimes `Ctrl-c` doesn't seem to work, the target process probably trapped it to do something (e.g. remove temporary files or close connections) before actually exit.

 One interesting exception is the `init` process, that can ignore even a `SIGKILL` or a `SIGSTOP` signal.
 The reason is that the kernel forces a system crash if the `init` process terminates, so it will not deliver any fatal signal to this process.